Billie Holiday: 1952–1959: Lady Sings the Blues

 By the 1950s, Holiday's drug use, drinking, and relationships with abusive men caused her health to deteriorate.
 She appeared on the ABC reality series The Comeback Story to discuss attempts to overcome her addictions.

 Holiday first toured Europe in 1954 as part of a Leonard Feather package.
-The Swedish impresario Nils Hellstrom initiated the "Jazz Club U.S.A." (after the Leonard Feather radio show) tour starting in Stockholm in January 1954 and then Germany, Netherlands, Paris and Switzerland.
-The tour party was Holiday, Buddy DeFranco, Red Norvo, Carl Drinkard, Elaine Leighton (de) (nl) (1926–2012), Sonny Clark, Beryl Booker, Jimmy Raney and Red Mitchell.
+The Swedish impresario Nils Hellstrom initiated the "Jazz Club U.S.A." tour (named after the Leonard Feather radio show) starting in Stockholm, in January 1954, and then Germany, the Netherlands, Paris, and Switzerland.
+The tour party was Holiday, Buddy DeFranco, Red Norvo, Carl Drinkard, Elaine Leighton, Sonny Clark, Beryl Booker, Jimmy Raney, and Red Mitchell.
 A recording of a live set in Germany was released as Lady Love – Billie Holiday.

 Holiday's autobiography, Lady Sings the Blues, was ghostwritten by William Dufty and published in 1956.
 Dufty, a New York Post writer and editor then married to Holiday's close friend Maely Dufty, wrote the book quickly from a series of conversations with the singer in the Duftys' 93rd Street apartment.
 He also drew on the work of earlier interviewers and intended to let Holiday tell her story in her own way.
 In his 2015 study, Billie Holiday: The Musician and the Myth, John Szwed argued that Lady Sings the Blues is a generally accurate account of her life, but that co-writer Dufty was forced to water down or suppress material by the threat of legal action.
-According to the reviewer Richard Brody, "Szwed traces the stories of two important relationships that are missing from the book—with Charles Laughton, in the 1930s, and with Tallulah Bankhead, in the late 1940s—and of one relationship that's sharply diminished in the book, her affair with Orson Welles around the time of 'Citizen Kane'".
+According to the reviewer Richard Brody, "Szwed traces the stories of two important relationships that are missing from the book—with Charles Laughton, in the 1930s, and with Tallulah Bankhead, in the late 1940s—and of one relationship that's sharply diminished in the book, her affair with Orson Welles around the time of Citizen Kane".
 The film version of the book was released in 1972, with Diana Ross playing the role of Holiday.

 To accompany her autobiography, Holiday released the LP Lady Sings the Blues in June 1956.
 The album featured four new tracks, "Lady Sings the Blues", "Too Marvelous for Words", "Willow Weep for Me", and "I Thought About You", and eight new recordings of her biggest hits to date.
 The re-recordings included "Trav'lin' Light", "Strange Fruit", and "God Bless the Child".
 A review of the album was published by Billboard magazine on December 22, 1956, calling it a worthy musical complement to her autobiography.
 "Holiday is in good voice now", wrote the reviewer, "and these new readings will be much appreciated by her following".
 "Strange Fruit" and "God Bless the Child" were called classics, and "Good Morning Heartache", another reissued track on the LP, was also noted favorably.